 If students are struggling to begin, ask them, "What absolutely needs to be included in your model?
-In other words, what are the components of the model?" (water molecules, forces, molecular bonds, air, candy).
-Ask, "How could you show how the components of your model are interacting?" (arrows, lines, labels, text).
+In other words, what are the components of the model?" (water molecules, forces, molecular bonds, air, candy) Ask, "How could you show how the components of your model are interacting?" (arrows, lines, labels, text)

 Working in pairs or small groups, ask students to compare their models and identify similarities and differences.
 You might ask student groups to create a consensus model.
 If you choose to do this, students can do a gallery walk.
-Ask them to use sticky notes to identify something on other groups' models that they like (maybe they like the way a group represented components interacting) and one thing they have a question about.
+Ask them to use sticky notes to identify something on other groups' models that they like (maybe they like the way a group represented components interacting, for example) and one thing they have a question about.
 Allow the groups to add to or change their models after the gallery walk.

 Before moving to the next investigation, give students an opportunity to think about related phenomena.
 These prompts may help elicit students' ideas:

 Here on Earth, we all live in a state of gravity.
 Not only us, but everything around us, including water, is being pulled toward the center of the planet by gravity.

 But if you go far enough out in space, for instance, onto the International Space Station, gravity becomes negligible, and the laws of physics act differently than here on Earth.
 Just how might water act in a place of zero gravity?
 Actually, on the ISS, there is plenty of gravity.
 According to NASA scientists, the pull of Earth's gravity on the space station and its occupants is substantial: about 90% of the force at the Earth's surface.
 But since the space station is continuously falling around our planet, the astronauts and objects on board are in a kind of free-fall, too, and feel nearly weightless.
 Water on the space station behaves as if in a zero-gravity environment.